Skip to menu Skip to content Skip to footer

 Research interests

 The Aboriginal and Torres Strait Islander Peoples of Australia are the world’s oldest continuous cultures, and Australia itself is renowned for its extraordinary biodiversity.
 Despite this rich heritage, native Australian plant species remain vastly underutilised in modern contexts.
-In collaboration with Traditional Custodians, there is a need to explore how these unique plants can be harnessed to enhance and diversify our food systems.
+In collaboration with Traditional Custodians, my research explores how these unique plants can be harnessed to enhance and diversify our food systems, while documenting histories of use, cultural context, and potential nutritional or functional value.
+Indigenous leadership, cultural authority, and equitable benefit sharing remain central to this work.

 Works